Adaptive Bitrate Streaming: What it Is and How the ABR Algorithm Works [2024 Update]

 • Video resolution: The resolution of a video refers to the number of pixels within a frame.
 Most video streams have a resolution that’s 480, 720, 1080, or 4K.
 A higher resolution makes images sharper and may be necessary to have a quality viewing experience on larger displays.

-• Frame rate: Most broadcasters use 24 frames per second (fps), but sports events or other streams that require a smoother playback may use 30 to 60 fps.
+• Frame rate: Most broadcasters use 24 frames per second (fps), but sports events or other streams that require smoother playback may use 30 to 60 fps.
 A higher frame rate can display motion better, but more frames also require additional data.

 • Codec: A higher quality video—with a greater resolution and frame rate—generally has a higher bitrate.
 That said, some codecs that compress video data are more efficient than others.
 Newer codecs like H.264 and H.265 result in a higher quality video at lower bitrates than legacy codecs.